Taila Santos: Ultimate Fighting Championship

 Santos was scheduled to face Mandy Böhm on September 4, 2021 at UFC Fight Night 191.
 However, Santos was pulled from the bout due to visa issues and was replaced by Ariane Lipski.

 Santos faced Roxanne Modafferi in a flyweight bout on September 25, 2021 at UFC 266.
 She won the fight via unanimous decision.

 Santos faced Joanne Wood on November 20, 2021 at UFC Fight Night 198.
 After knocking Wood down twice, Santos won the bout via rear-naked choke at the end of the first round.
 This fight earned her the Performance of the Night award.

 Santos faced Valentina Shevchenko for the UFC Women's Flyweight Championship on June 11, 2022, at UFC 275.
 She lost the close bout by split decision, becoming the first fighter to win on a judge's scorecard against Shevchenko, in the flyweight division.

 Santos was scheduled to face Erin Blanchfield on February 18, 2023 at UFC Fight Night 219.
 The main event fight between Cory Sandhagen and Marlon Vera was rescheduled to another event, and Santos' fight against Blanchfield was promoted to the main event.
 However, just one week out from the event, Santos withdrew after her cornermen were denied visas into the United States and was replaced by former UFC Women's Strawweight Champion Jéssica Andrade.

+The match with Erin Blanchfield was rebooked and took place on August 26, 2023, at UFC Fight Night 225.
+She lost the bout via unanimous decision.

+On November 7, 2023, it was announced that Santos was no longer under contract with the UFC.

+Professional Fighters League

+On March 1, 2024, it was reported that Santos signed with Professional Fighters League.

+Santos was scheduled to make her debut against Denise Kielholtz on April 4, 2024 at PFL 1.
+However, a week before the event it was announced that Kielholtz had pulled out and she would instead face llara Joanne.
+Santos won the bout by a rear-naked choke submission at the end of the first round.

+Santos faced Jena Bishop at PFL 4 on June 13, 2024.
+She won the bout via split decision.

+Santos faced Liz Carmouche in the semi-finals of the 2024 Women's Flyweight tournament at PFL 7 on August 2, 2024.
+At the weigh-ins, Carmouche missed weight by 1 pound, coming in at 127 pounds.
+Santos won the bout via unanimous decision.

+In the final, Santos faced Dakota Ditcheva on November 29, 2024, at PFL 10.
+She lost the bout by technical knockout via body punches in the second round leading to the first knockout loss in her career.

+On January 15, 2025, it was announced that Santos was join the 2025 PFL World Tournament in their flyweight division.

+In the quarterfinal, Santos was scheduled to face Juliana Velasquez on April 11, 2025, at PFL 2.
+However, Santos withdrew from the tournament and was replaced by Ekaterina Shakalova.